aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-emf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to EMF?</h2>

+EMLX is an email file format used by Apple Mail, while EMF is a vector graphics format used by Microsoft Windows.
+Converting EMLX to EMF allows users to view emails in a more versatile format, as EMF can be opened in a variety of applications.
+This makes it easier to share emails with others, as the EMF format is more widely supported than EMLX.

-For a Python developer, who is trying to add a EMLX to EMF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EMF format.
+<h2>How Aspose.Total Helps for EMLX to EMF Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert EMLX to EMF using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word EMF format.
+This makes it easy for Python developers to add a EMLX to EMF conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}